aws-amplify/amplify-js/docs/media/angular_guide.md

 ### Setup

-To configure your app for AWS Amplify, you need to create a backend configuration with AWS Mobile CLI and import the auto-generated configuration file into your project.
+To configure your app for AWS Amplify, you need to create a backend configuration with Amplify CLI and import the auto-generated configuration file into your project.

 Following commands will enable Auth category and will create `aws-exports.js` configuration file under your projects `/src` folder.